 - Lengthwise weld metal burn testing

 The last quarter includes certification testing.
-Plate is tested in the vertical and overhead positions, pipe is tested in the 6G position.
+Plate is tested in the vertical and overhead positions, pipe (if attempted) is tested in the 6G position.

-The 8-quarter, 149 credit, Construction option is identical to the Structural curriculum but adds one additional quarter dedicated exclusively to the self-shielded (gasless) Flux Cored Arc Welding process (FCAW-S), using E71T-8 electrode.
-It also adds full penetration, back-gouged and back-welded beam to beam and beam to plate connections, as well as pipe column connections using steel backing rings.
+The 8-quarter Construction Option, which is 149 credits and contains 2,211 hours of welding course content, is essentially the Structural curriculum but with one additional quarter dedicated exclusively to the self-shielded (gasless) Flux Cored Arc Welding process (FCAW-S), using E71T-8 electrode.
+This additional course adds full penetration, back-gouged and back-welded beam to beam and beam to plate connections, as well as pipe column connections using steel backing rings.
 Students who want to be eligible for an “A” will perform beam welding 17’ off the ground, while using fall protection.
 The FCAW-S welding process is used extensively in the construction of buildings and bridges.
 This process is very demanding skill wise, and the acceptance criteria for field welds with it are stringent.

-The 9-quarter, 165 credit, Pipe option is identical to the Structural curriculum but adds two additional quarters that are dedicated exclusively to pipe welding.
-Also, the last quarter, which is qualification / certification testing, is conducted on pipe in the 6G position.
-In addition to more hours of open-root pipe welding and socket welding, some of the unique tasks these two additional quarters of pipe welding add to the base program are face and root bend destructive testing, use of a pipe rotator, welding stainless steel to carbon steel, and pipe welding using the Gas Metal Arc Welding process in the modified short circuit transfer, spray transfer, and pulsed spray transfer modes.
+The 9-quarter Pipe Option, which is 165 credits and contains a total of 2,475 hours of welding course content, is one of the most comprehensive welder training programs of study in the United States.
+It is essentially the Structural curriculum but with two additional quarters that are dedicated exclusively to pipe welding.
+Additionally, the last quarter, which is qualification / certification testing, is conducted on pipe in the 6G position.
+This option includes approximately 1,320 hours of pipe focused training between its Code Welding, Pipe I, Pipe II, Pipe III, and Pipe Certification courses.
+In addition to more hours of open-root pipe welding and socket welding, some of the unique tasks added to the base program are face and root bend destructive testing, use of a pipe rotator, welding stainless steel to carbon steel, pipe welding using the Flux Cored Arc Welding process, and pipe welding using the Gas Metal Arc Welding process in the modified short circuit transfer, spray transfer, and pulsed spray transfer modes.
 There are assignments with restricted access as well.

 For all options, in addition to a 5,250 square foot main shop area equipped with large welding booths (9’x8’ and 6’x6’), realism is added to training with a 3,000 square foot covered but open-air welding area.
 Much of this training area is serviced by an overhead crane.
 This allows students to perform material handling, working with up to 21’ sections of materials, rather than just working with the traditional small pieces of metal or “coupons” that are typically used for welder training.
 This open area also allows for learning to perform welding operations in the cold, wind, mist, etc.